European Central Bank - eurosystem

 What is the purpose of asset purchases?

-Asset purchases involve the central bank buying assets such as government or corporate bonds with the aim of reducing longer-term interest rates when there is a risk of inflation remaining low.
-This helps the economy by boosting consumption and investment, ultimately helping price pressures to build up and bringing inflation up to the 2% target.
+Central banks may sometimes buy assets such as government or corporate bonds with the aim of reducing longer-term interest rates when there is a risk of inflation remaining low.
+These asset purchases help the economy by boosting consumption and investment, ultimately helping price pressures to build up and bringing inflation up to the 2% target.

 What is the ECB's new monetary policy strategy?

 While our mandate is conferred by the Treaties, it is up to us to devise our monetary policy strategy.
 This strategy describes how we intend to achieve our primary objective of price stability in the euro area using an appropriate set of monetary policy instruments.
-The new strategy sees the ECB aiming for a symmetrical inflation target of 2%, implying that inflation which is lower than the target is just as undesirable as inflation which is too high.
+The new strategy sees the ECB aiming for a symmetrical inflation target of 2%, which considers inflation that is lower than the target to be just as undesirable as inflation that is too high.

 More on the strategy review